moritzheiber/crowbar/README.md

 # oktaws

-This program authenticates with Okta, assumes a provided role, and pulls a temporary key with STS to then support the role assumption built into the aws cli.
+This program authenticates with Okta, assumes a provided role, and pulls a temporary key with STS to support the role assumption built into the aws cli.

 ## Installation